White House hopefuls storm Iowa in last efforts to win support

 Kerry, winner of the 2004 Democratic caucuses, exhorted more than 500 people at Roosevelt Creative Corridor Business Academy in Cedar Rapids to back former Vice President Joe Biden.
 “He’s out there for us,” he said.
 “He’s out there for the country.”

 The Biden entourage, though, hardly had the state to itself in the closing hours of the caucus campaign.
 In the Cedar Rapids and Iowa City areas alone, Sens.
 Bernie Sanders and Elizabeth Warren, and former South Bend, Ind., Mayor Pete Buttigieg also held campaign events Saturday.
-Some of them will host more events in the area Sunday, and be joined by Sen. Amy Klobuchar and businessman Tom Steyer.
+Some of them hosted more events in the area Sunday, joined by Sen. Amy Klobuchar and businessman Tom Steyer.

 On the Republican side, former Massachusetts Gov. Bill Weld held a town hall at Cornell College where he was joined by former Iowa U.S. Rep. Jim Leach.